 The hill forts around Trimbak are very fascinating to climb.
 Trimbak is a popular pilgrim centre and is served by frequent buses from Nashik.

 Harihar is a unique fort in the Sahyadri, built on a triangular prism of rock.
 Its three faces and two edges are vertical.
 The third edge is inclined at an angle of about 75 degrees.
-It brings to you a different type of stone staircase which has been cut for providing trekkers with a pocket like a grip to climb easily.
+It brings to you a different type of stone staircase that has been cut for providing trekkers with a pocket-like grip to climb easily.

 While climbing the fort, we come across a rock-sheet, which has got a one-metre-wide rocky staircase carved in it.
 Also, many grooves have been carved here for additional support.
 After climbing these steps, we get up to the entrance door.
 There is a cavern ahead of this door.
 Again we come across few steps after a short distance walk from this cavern.
 On climbing these steps we reach the main entrance door of this fort.
 The fort has got a tapering plateau with a raised level in the middle.